Modern Machine Learning for LHC Physicists: Non-supervised classification

-The first terms is the reconstruction loss, where we compute the likelihood of the output of the decoder $D_\theta(x|z)$ and given the encoder $E_\theta(z|x)$, evaluated on batches sampled from $\pd$.
-We get back the MSE version serving as the AE reconstruction loss in Eq.\eqref{eq:aeloss2} when we approximate the decoder output $D_\theta(x|z)$ as a Gaussian with a constant width.
+The first terms is the reconstruction loss, where we compute the likelihood of the output of the decoder $p^\text{D}_\theta(x|z)$ and given the encoder $p^\text{E}_\theta(z|x)$, evaluated on batches sampled from $\pd$.
+We get back the MSE version serving as the AE reconstruction loss in Eq.\eqref{eq:aeloss2} when we approximate the decoder output $p^\text{D}_\theta(x|z)$ as a Gaussian with a constant width.
 The second term is a latent loss, comparing the latent-space distribution from the encoder to a \underline{prior} $\pl(z)$, which defines the structure of the latent space.
+A more systematic deviation of the VAE loss as a likelihood loss will follow in Sec.~\ref{sec:gen_vae}.

 For a Gaussian prior we use the so-called \underline{re-parametrization trick} to pretend to sample from any multi-dimensional Gaussian with mean $\mu$ and standard deviation $\sigma$ by instead sampling from a standard Gaussian